The Biography of Warren Buffett

 This was in response to a common practice on Wall Street of the CEO choosing who received the company's hand-outs (often they would go to the executive's schools, churches, and organizations).
 The plan was a huge success and over the years the amount was upped for each share.
 Eventually, the Berkshire shareholders were giving millions of dollars away each year, all to their own causes.

-The program was eventually discontinued after associates at one of Berkshire's subsidiaries, The Pampered Chef, experienced discrimination because of the controversial pro-choice charities Buffett chose to allocate his pro-rated portion of the charitable contribution pool.
-Another important event around this time was the stock price which hit $750 per share in 1982.
-Most of the gains could be attributed to Berkshire's stock portfolio which was valued at over $1.3 billion dollars.
+The program was eventually discontinued after associates at one of Berkshire's subsidiaries, The Pampered Chef, experienced discrimination because of the controversial pro-choice charities Buffett chose to allocate his prorated portion of the charitable contribution pool.
+Another important event around this time was the stock price, which hit $750 per share in 1982.
+Most of the gains could be attributed to Berkshire's stock portfolio, which was valued at more than $1.3 billion dollars.

 The maker of Kirby vacuum cleaners and World Book encyclopedia, S&F was panicking.
 Buffett, who had owned a quarter of a million shares, dropped a message to the company asking them to call if they were interested in a merger.
 The phone rang almost immediately.
 Berkshire offered $60 per share in cold, hard, cash.